pschool-in/curriculum/content/grammar/new-topics/thegerund-infinitive.md

 ### subject of verb
  Examples are
  1. *Walking* is good exercise for health.
- 2. *Reading* books increases your knowledge
+ 2. *Reading* books increases your knowledge.
- 3. *Working* hard makes you successfull
+ 3. *Working* hard makes you successful.

 ### Object of verb
 Examples are